ananace/flexvolume-git-live/README.md

 The interval argument is handled in the same manner as [systemd.time][1] timespans.
-The default interval - if not specified - can be set in the `git-live` script as `DEFAULT_INTERVAL_SEC`, and is default set to 15 minutes.
+The default interval - if not specified - can be set in the `git-live` script as `DEFAULT_INTERVAL_SEC`, and is by default set to 15 minutes.

 Caveats
 -------

 Due to the fact that checkouts are done as root on the underlying system, the git index has been moved away from the repository itself.
-This also means that tools inside the running pod will not be able to retrieve any data from the mounted git index.
+This unfortunately means that tools inside the running pod will not be able to retrieve any data from the index of the git mount.

 Currently, there's no way to differentiate read-only and read-write, the background updates will *always* override any user changes on every interval.